usmaanalii/javascript/JavaScript30/analysis.md

 ### preventDefault

-This is useful if you want to stop a form submitting, which by default, will refresh the page (or direct you to a specified page).
+This is useful if you want to stop a form submitting, which by default, will redirect you to the form handling page.

 ``` javascript
 event.preventDefault();